amishagrg/python_Django/fstringInfo.md

 ### 5. Using Dictionaries and Lists

-We can directly reference elements from collections.
+We can use f-strings to get values from a dictionary or list.

 ```python
 person = {"name": "Amisha", "age": 21}